Sins-Repo/ML-Prediction-App/README.md

 # A simple Machine Learning Prediction Application
-This project will demonstrate how a pickled machine learning algorithm can be used on a web app
+This project will demonstrate how a pickled machine learning algorithm can be used by a web application to perform prediction.
+The chosen dataset in this project is Iris dataset.

 ### Flask
 A web framework written in Python